Before becoming involved in electronics

 The chemistry is mostly forgotten but the original lab and the equipment that has survived provide an excuse to play around with using a large screen TV as historical back-drop for a still-life display of items from that time. — Large format video here.

-The out-house building in which the lab was located still stands, and in fact has been integrated into the house as a utility room by recent owners of the house back in England.
+The out-house building in which the lab was located still stands, and in fact has been integrated into the house as a utility room by recent owners of the house.
 The summer house has long since been demolished.

 Some of the 1960’s images have been improved by finding and re-scanning the original negatives (themselves an amazing tribute to such quality and longevity).

 2013 version of the periodic table — compared to home-drawn 1960’s version which shows position of elements 102 & 103 which were not “discovered” until 1966 (Nobelium) and 1961 (Lawrencium).
 These, together with all later element “discoveries” are known as the Transfermium Elements.